Testing the Biological Effects of DS-8201a on Patients with Advanced Cancer

 - Pregnant women are excluded from this study because DS-8201a is a HER2 antibody conjugated to a topoisomerase 1 inhibitor agent with the potential for teratogenic or abortifacient effects.
 Because there is an unknown but potential risk for adverse events in nursing infants secondary to treatment of the mother with DS-8201a, breastfeeding should be discontinued if the mother is treated with DS-8201a

 - Patients are not allowed to receive chloroquine/hydroxychloroquine.
 Patients receiving chloroquine/hydroxychloroquine require a washout of > 14 days

-I. To assess the effects of trastuzumab deruxtecan (DS-8201a) on Top1cc formation in biopsy specimens from patients with HER2-expressing advanced solid tumors, at early and late post-treatment time points, thereby establishing the degree and duration of DS-8201 target engagement.
+I. To assess the effects of trastuzumab deruxtecan (DS-8201a) on total Top1 levels in biopsy specimens from patients with HER2-expressing advanced solid tumors, at early and late post-treatment time points, thereby establishing the degree and duration of DS-8201 target engagement.

-I. To assess any associations between serum concentrations of DS-8201a and the effects of DS-8201a on Top1cc formation in tumor biopsy specimens.
+I. To assess any associations between serum concentrations of DS-8201a and the effects of DS-8201a on total Top1 levels in tumor biopsy specimens.